barchart/alerting-service-public/README.md

 		});

-###Initialization (Using Socket.IO)
+###Initialization (Using REST)

-To use a Socket.IO transport, change the constructor to:
+To use a simple REST transport (instead of socket.io transport), change the constructor to:

-	var alertManager = new Barchart.Alerts.SocketIOAlertManager();

-Specify the URL and port as follows:

-	var alertManager = new Barchart.Alerts.SocketIOAlertManager('alerts-management-stage.elasticbeanstalk.com', 80);
+	var alertManager = new Barchart.Alerts.AlertManager('alerts-management-stage.barchart.com', 80, 'rest');

 And, finally, call the connect method before invoking any other operations: